mstathers/gamemaster/README.md

     gamemaster: Greetings!

-There are also some basic configuration variables at the top of the script to edit to set some IRC connection settings.
+Please start by renaming config.pl.sample to config.pl.
+There are basic configuration variables in config.pl to edit to set IRC connection settings.

 REQUIRES:
- * Bot::BasicBot;
+ * Bot::BasicBot
- * DBI;
+ * DBI